 How to Make the Perfect Caramel

-For our purposes here, I’ll be talking about making a dry caramel, which is less-temperamental.
-The most important thing to know about making caramel is to be sure to cook it to just the right color and flavor.
-Undercooked caramel just tastes sweet, and burnt caramel tastes…well, burned and will be unusable.
-So you want to get it to the right point.
+For our purposes here, I’ll be talking about making a dry caramel, which is less-temperamental than a wet caramel, but some of the same rules apply, including knowing when it’s done.
+The most important thing to monitor when making caramel is to cook it to just the right color and flavor.
+Undercooked caramel just tastes syrupy and burnt caramel tastes burned.
+So you want to get it to just the right point between the two.

-In the previous post, a few asked about using a thermometer.
+People have asked me about using a thermometer.
 I once used a probe thermometer and blew out the device.
 So I think it’s better just to learn to rely on your nose and your eyes.
-Like grilling a steak, a thermometer can be useful, but there’s nothing like your senses to tell you when food is prepared to your liking.
+After you’ve made caramel a few times, you’ll get the hang of it and know when the color and flavor is just right.

-- Wear oven mitts and a long sleeve shirt.
+– Be careful about getting your hands anywhere near molten sugar.
+You may feel more comfortable wearing oven mitts and a long sleeve shirt.
 Caramel is hot and can splatter, especially when adding other ingredients to it.

-- Keep a deep bowl of icy water nearby to plunge your hand into if caramelized sugar lands on it.
+– Keep a deep bowl of icy water nearby to plunge your hand into if a bit of caramelized sugar lands on it.

 Making The Perfect Caramel

-1. Start with an even layer of sugar in a heavy-duty pan, such as a deep skillet.
+1. Start with an even layer of sugar in a heavy-duty pan, such as a deep skillet or wide saucepan.

 - Heat the sugar over moderate heat, keeping an eye on it.
 The main trick at this point is that sometimes it'll start burning in a spot beneath the surface, especially if the sugar is pretty deep.
 But in general, it should start to liquefy at the edge first with perhaps a few blips near the middle.

-At this stage, it will quickly turn darker, so pay attention!
+At this stage, it can quickly turn dark, so pay attention!

-3. If your caramel looks very lumpy and grainy, don’t worry.
+3. Your caramel may begin to get lumpy and grainy, but don’t worry.
 Just lower the heat and keep stirring.
-Any stubborn chunks should melt.
-If not, they can be strained out later and should be such a small quantity that they won’t likely won’t affect the outcome of the recipe.
+Any stubborn chunks should melt as you continue.
+If not, they can be strained out later and should be such a small quantity that they won’t likely affect the outcome of the recipe.

-Ok, what happened here was it got stirred too much and the sugar lumped up before it had a chance to melt and liquefy.
-I know, you were trying to hurry up.
+4. Uh…help!
+Ok, what happened below was it got stirred too much and the sugar lumped up before it had a chance to melt and liquefy.
 But all is not lost…

-Continue cooking over very low heat, stirring as little as possible.
+Continue cooking over very low heat, stirring gently.

 It will come right back to being smooth.
 Any stubborn bits can be strained out.